wnyao/learning-notes/algorithm/algorithm/quick-sort.md

 # Quick Sort

 - QuickSort is a **Divide and Conquer algoritm**.
-- Useful for sorting arrays.
+- Useful for sorting array data structure.
 - Unlike merge sort comparatively, quick sort in general form is an in-place sort (i.e. it doesn't require any extra storage)
 - Also a cache friendly sorting algorithm as it has good locality of reference when used for arrays.
 - The average sort time of a Quicksort is `O(n log n)`, but the worst-case sort time is `O(n^2)`.